Dip-Raj/Dip-Raj/README.md

 - 👋 Hi, I’m @Dip-Raj
 - 👀 I’m interested in Web and app development
 - 🌱 I’m currently learning waiting for my results
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on flutter and node projects
 - 📫 How to reach me: dipurai815@gmail.com

 <!---